tadin001/pttest/_posts/2018-08-27-introducing-source-code-link-for-nuget-packages.md

 ### Using project file

 If you create your NuGet package directly with a project file, you will need to add a `RepositoryUrl` and a `RepositoryType` to the project file to enable this new feature on your package.
-Here's an example on how [RestSharp][4] implements it directly within their `csproj`. <project Sdk="Microsoft.NET.Sdk"> <propertygroup> <!-- .. snipped ... --></propertygroup></project>
+Here's an example on how [RestSharp][4] implements it directly within their `csproj`. <!-- .. snipped ... -->

         <RepositoryUrl>https://github.com/restsharp/RestSharp.git</RepositoryUrl>
         <RepositoryType>git</RepositoryType>